▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

 Only in 1946 the Jämthund (Jämthund) was recognized as a breed.
-However, the Jämthund it is a very old breed of dog, which is already known since the north of Sweden is populated.
+But, the Jämthund it is a very old breed of dog, which is already known since the north of Sweden is populated.

 The reason for this belated recognition is that the small Gray Norwegian Elkhound and the jämthund they were judged by the same race.
 At the end, this trial turned out to be untenable.
 The Jämthund mainly used to hunt moose, but it has also been used to hunt bears and lynxes, especially in the past.